KotoM511/7th_Dragon_2020-II_HD_Texture_Pack/README.md

 1. Download the repository as .zip then extract contents to `\PPSSPP\PSP\TEXTURES\NPJH50716`.
 This is the address of the game ID, create the folder if there's none.
 2. Enable *Replace textures* in *Settings > Options > Developer tools*.
 3. All done!
 You can now play the game with my texture pack.
-I recommend you map a button for Texture replacement so you can compare the differences in-game, best view on desktop.
+I recommend you map a button for *Texture replacement* so you can compare the differences in-game, best view on desktop.

 ### Contact
-`If you want to take part in this project or have a suggestion, feel free to leave a message with [7D2020IITxtPk] at the start.`
+`If you want to take part in this project or have a suggestion, feel free to leave a message with [7D2020II Texture] at the start.`
 <br>Twitter: **[ko_myth](https://twitter.com/ko_myth)**
 <br>Discord: KotoM#4586</br>